Music Career Finder

 Most Sound Designers attend college or university music and audio engineering and production programs.
 It’s possible to earn a degree in sound design, and there are courses and certificate programs.

-They might be musicians, DJs, or Audio Engineers who are especially adept with music technology.
+A sound designer might be a musician, DJ, or Audio Engineer who is especially adept with music technology.
 Many begin by studying film scoring, music synthesis, electronic music, and audio engineering.
 Students initially learn how to set up and run a home studio, use DAWs (digital audio workstations), and learn basic sampling, digital signal processing, MIDI sequencing, synthesis, mixing, and other techniques central to sound design and electronic production.

 College programs teach the current music technology and compositional techniques used in film scoring and sound design, as well as the business skills needed to go out and get the work.
 Students will be required to assemble a portfolio before graduation and will have access to the facilities and resources to do so.
 This is one big advantage of attending a school.